3 Best Ways to Backup your iPhone Messages

 1. Download and install TouchCopy on your computer.

 2. Launch TouchCopy and connect your iPhone using your USB cable.
-Connect iPhone with TouchCopy
+Connecting an iPhone with TouchCopy

 5. Choose a backup format to save the conversation as:

-• HTML: Clicking "Save as HTML" will save your conversation as HTML.
-Saving in this format will also produce a folder containing any media in the conversation (images, videos, audio, etc.).
+• HTML: Clicking "Save as HTML" will save your messages as HTML.
+You can choose to save all your attached media (images, videos, audio, etc.) as part of the HTML, or in a separate folder linked to the HTML file.
 HTML files can be viewed in your internet browser (e.g. Google Chrome, Safari...).

 • PDF: Using "Save as PDF" will export your conversation in Portable Document Format (PDF).
 These files are easy for sharing and include any attached images.
 Video is not supported in this format.

-6. Choose where to save the conversation to and click "OK" (or "Continue" on a Mac).
+6. Choose where to save the conversation and click "OK" (or "Continue" on a Mac).

 What is backed-up?